November 11, 2024

 “The goal is to minimize weight and enable the drone to land with the payload still attached,” says Luce.
 “Basically, we want to fly the drone and still have control of flight time and balance.”

-The below chart correlates payload size and impact on flight time.
+The below chart correlates payload size and impact on flight time with the BRINC Responder drone.
 The Restube Automatic will decrease flight time by around 4-5 minutes.
 The upcoming Restube Automatic Pro will be closer to 8 minutes of diminished flight time.

 A Prepared Drone is a Lifesaver